charleschen35353/MelCycleGAN/README.md

 MelCycleGAN is based on MelGAN-VC which is proposed by Marco Pasini in 2019.

-Our method speed up the training time and make the entire training more stable by adopting a CycleGAN structure with shared Siamese training
+Our method speed up the training time and make the entire training more stable by adopting a CycleGAN structure with shared Siamese training.

 For more details, please refer to my paper here: [LINK]